bottlepy/bottle/docs/tutorial_app.rst

 Server Setup
 ================================

 So far, we used the standard server used by Bottle, which is the `WSGI reference Server`_ shipped along with Python.
 Although this server is perfectly suitable for development purposes, it is not really suitable for larger applications.
-But before we have a look at the alternatives, let's have a look how to tweak the setting of the standard server first
+But before we have a look at the alternatives, let's have a look how to tweak the settings of the standard server first.

 .. rubric:: Running Bottle on a different port and IP

-As standard, Bottle servse the pages on the IP adress 127.0.0.1, also known as ``localhost``, and on port ``8080``.
+As standard, Bottle serves the pages on the IP adress 127.0.0.1, also known as ``localhost``, and on port ``8080``.
 To modify the setting is pretty simple, as additional parameters can be passed to Bottle's ``run()`` function to change the port and the address.

 To change the port, just add ``port=portnumber`` to the run command.
 So, for example::

     run(port=80)

 would make Bottle listen to port 80.

 To change the IP address where Bottle is listening::

     run(host='123.45.67.89')

 Of course, both parameters can be combined, like::

    run(port=80, host='123.45.67.89')

 The ``port`` and ``host`` parameter can also be applied when Bottle is running with a different server, as shown in the following section.